Flag of Friuli: Wartime Flag

 However, in recent years, on many balconies and during several events it is possible to see a war flag that differs from the historical one.
 It is very similar to the one recognised by the law, except for the standard, which is red instead.

-Other versions
+Nationalist flag

-There is an alternative version of the Friulian flag but it is extremely uncommon.
-It consists of a rectangular standard comprising three horizontal stripes of the same height coloured bright blue, yellow and bright blue, sometimes with the addition of a yellow or red five-pointed star or an eagle.
+There is an extremely uncommon nationalist version of the Friulian flag, consisting of a rectangular standard with three horizontal stripes of the same height coloured blue, yellow, and blue, sometimes with the addition of a yellow five-pointed star in the top left corner or an eagle.

 Flag of Friuli and flag of the Friuli-Venezia Giulia Region

 Although similar, the Friulian flag should not be confused with the flag of the autonomous region of Friuli-Venezia Giulia.
 The flag of the autonomous region features an eagle much like the Friulian flag, although the eagle is displayed in a different position.
 Differences also include the fact that the regional flag was created much more recently (in 1963), and displays symbolism suggesting lack of autonomy.